 This international secondary Private Independent School in Kowloon Tong offers a fully bilingual Chinese-English education that culminates in IGCSEs and the IBDP.

 There are some schools in Hong Kong that offer a national curriculum with a Chinese language programme.
 And there are others that offer a truly international, bilingual education.
 Yew Chung International School Hong Kong (YCIS) is definitely the latter.

-YCIS’ three campuses, located within walking distance of each other, are home to a kindergarten, primary and secondary school.
-Teaching is firmly grounded in the British curriculum up until Year 11 when students take their IGCSEs; it then switches to the International Baccalaureate Diploma Programme (IBDP) in Years 12 and 13.
+YCIS’ three campuses, located within walking distance of each other, are home to a kindergarten, primary, and secondary school.
+Teaching is firmly grounded in the National Curriculum for England up until Year 11 when students take their IGCSEs; it then switches to the International Baccalaureate Diploma Programme (IBDP) in Years 12 and 13.